-Figure 1 A socio-cognitive framework (based on Weir, 2005, pp.44-47)
+Figure 1 A socio-cognitive framework (based on Weir 2005, pp. 44-47)

-In our evaluation process, we focus on five main components of validity as presented in the socio-cognitive framework, namely cognitive, context, scoring, criterion-related and consequential validity.
+In our evaluation process, we focus on five main components of validity as presented in the socio-cognitive framework, namely cognitive, context, scoring, criterion-related and consequential validityii.
 These guide our investigation of test validity and are defined as follows:

-- Cognitive validity: it examines the type of cognitive processing that is activated by the test task(s) and the extent to which the cognitive processes required to complete the tasks are appropriate for the language level of the learners and reflective of real-world mental processes. - Context validity: traditionally used to refer to the content coverage of tasks, the term is used more broadly to refer to characteristics of test tasks and the extent to which they are appropriate and fair to learners taking the tests. - Scoring validity: in the Weir (2005) framework, scoring validity is used as a superordinate term to include all aspects of reliability and refers to the extent to which we can depend on the scores that result from a given test.
+- Cognitive validity: it examines the type of cognitive processing that is activated by the test task(s) and the extent to which the cognitive processes required to complete the tasks are appropriate for the language level of the learners and reflective of real-world mental processes. - Context validity: traditionally used to refer to the content coverage of tasks, the term is used more broadly to refer to characteristics of test tasks and the extent to which they are appropriate and fair to learners taking the tests. - Scoring validity: in the Weir (2005) framework, scoring validity is used as a superordinate term to include all aspects of reliability and refers to the extent to which we can depend on the scores which result from a given test. - Criterion-related validity: it can relate to three basic types of comparisons (Khalifa and Weir, 2009, pp.7-8): a connection between test scores and external criteria which purports to measure the same ability, demonstrative evidence of qualitative and quantitative equivalence across different test versions or linkage to an external standard (e.g. the CEFR). - Consequential validity: it looks into the uses of the test results, and whether these are valid ones.
+It investigates the impact of the test at different micro and macro levels: on learners, on the classroom, on the school and on educational systems, and on society as a whole.